 In looking to the future, even in the situation that we currently find ourselves, it’s important to remember the ongoing climate emergency.
 Yes, that is something that will be difficult in the coming months.
 But, with the main priority being to get back to normal, perhaps there has never been a better time to consider what that ‘normal’ actually is.
 There is the ‘immediate future’, and then there is the ‘future future’.

 That is why the LCC’s launch of the Climate Safe Streets Report last week (19 March 2020) is as critical now as it would have been had the Mayoral and London Assembly elections still been taking place in May 2020, rather than in May 2021.

 Climate Safe Streets Report (London Cycling Campaign, 19 March 2020)

-Remember too, that Sutton Council declared a climate emergency on 23 September 2019 (Sutton Council declares Climate Change Emergency, LB of Sutton, September 2019) and that, in support of this, a Climate Emergency Survey is open until 31 March.
+Remember too, that Sutton Council declared a climate emergency on 22 July 2019 (Sutton Council declares Climate Change Emergency, LB of Sutton, 23 September 2019) and that, in support of this the council ran a Climate Emergency Survey between 19 February and 31 March 2020.